uPortal-Project/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 additional files you may need.

-This works for building and publishing to the local Maven repository on your computer.
+This works for building and publishing to the local Maven repository on your computer with `./gradlew build` and `./gradlew install`.
 To publish to a remote repository and for details on creating a build.gradle file, or if you have problems, see
 [C. Creating build.gradle files](#c-creating-buildgradle-files) in the
 [Appendix](#appendix).